SUMMER STOCK AUSTIN PERFORMERS

 • We wanna get to know you!

 -TELL US A STORY (Required): It can be about anything… a funny story about your family, a touching story about a teacher, a silly story about your friends, just tell us a story.
-(Under 90 seconds)
+(60-90 seconds)

 -STATEMENT OF PURPOSE (Required): Why do you want to participate this summer?
 What would you bring to the program?
 What do you hope to gain/learn this summer?
 Do you have any specific interests?
-(Under 90 seconds)
+(60-90 seconds)

 *Songs must use live accompaniment or tracks.
 No a cappella please.